lion-X-drones/SwarmDrones/README.md

 - Router(Optional)

 ## Software Requirements
-- QGroundControl - It is a GCS
+- QGroundControl or any other GCS ( Ground Control Station)

 ## Setup
 For wifi telemetry you can follow the [setup](https://ardupilot.org/copter/docs/common-esp8266-telemetry.html)